HWeber-tech/emp_proving_ground_v1/docs/performance/trading_throughput_monitoring.md

 Missing metadata gracefully collapses to a shared "None" scope, ensuring events without identifying context remain governed.

+### Minimum spacing guardrails

+The throttle also enforces a configurable minimum interval between trades via `min_spacing_seconds`.
+When set, each scope must wait the specified number of seconds after a permitted order before another trade is allowed, even if the rate-limit window still has capacity.
+Breaches emit a `min_interval` state with an operator-friendly message such as “Throttled: minimum interval of 30 seconds between trades…”, plus a `retry_at` timestamp so teams know precisely when the strategy may resume.
+Snapshots surface the configured spacing in `metadata.min_spacing_seconds`, enabling dashboards to contrast per-strategy cooldowns with observed behaviour.
+This guardrail satisfies the roadmap’s need to damp oscillatory bursts while keeping throttle explanations transparent.

 This instrumentation provides the quantitative evidence required by the roadmap to demonstrate that throttling keeps the system responsive under bursty trading conditions.